YoeDistro/yoe-distro/README.md

    repeatable builds
 1. **extendable**: simple to modify and add your own custom software, scripts and tooling.
-The focus is not on hiding or abstracting Yocto functionality, but rather provider simpler and clearer ways to use it.
+The focus is not on hiding or abstracting Yocto functionality, but rather provide simpler and clearer ways to use it.
 1. **maintainable**: product lifecycles run for many years, so we need a solution where we can build images on a number of different hosts as time marches on.
 We achieve this through a simple and transparent